helena-intel/openvino/docs/get_started/get_started.md

 @sphinxdirective
 .. tab:: Linux
 .. code-block:: sh
+#If you installed in a location other than /opt/intel, substitute that path.
 cd /opt/intel/openvino_2021/deployment_tools/demo/
-#If you installed in a location other than /opt/intel, substitute that path.
 ./<script_name> -d [CPU, GPU, MYRIAD, HDDL]
 .. tab:: Windows
 .. code-block:: bat
-cd "C:\Program Files (x86)\Intel\openvino_2021\deployment_tools\demo"
-#If you installed in a location other than the default, substitute that path.
-.\<script_name> -d [CPU, GPU, MYRIAD, HDDL]
+rem If you installed in a location other than the default, substitute that path. cd "C:\Program Files (x86)\Intel\openvino_2021\deployment_tools\demo" .\<script_name> -d [CPU, GPU, MYRIAD, HDDL]
 .. tab:: macOS
 .. code-block:: sh
-TBD
+#If you installed in a location other than /opt/intel, substitute that path.
+cd /opt/intel/openvino_2021/deployment_tools/demo/
 @endsphinxdirective

 Before running the demo applications on Intel® Processor Graphics or on an Intel® Neural Compute Stick 2 device, you must complete additional configuration steps.